-Keep in mind that a standard domestic first class seat in the U.S. (or to Canada, Mexico, or the Caribbean) will not qualify for free Sky Club access.
+Keep in mind that a standard domestic first-class recliner-style seat in the U.S. (or to Canada, Mexico, or the Caribbean) will not qualify for free Sky Club access.
 You need to fly in Delta One business class internationally.

 Hold Delta Diamond Medallion Status

 If you hold Delta’s Diamond medallion status, the airline’s top-tier frequent flyer status, you can select a complimentary Sky Club individual membership as one of their three annual choice benefits.
 Diamond Medallion members can also opt to use two of their choice benefits for an Executive Sky Club membership.

 Executive Sky Club membership allows unlimited Delta Sky Club access with up to two guests or immediate family members (spouse/domestic partner and children under 21) at no additional charge.
 Two additional guests may also enter for $39 each.

 Hold Delta Gold or Platinum Medallion Status and Fly Internationally

 If you hold either Delta’s Gold or Platinum Medallion status you will be able to access the Sky Club free of charge if you are traveling internationally on Delta or a Sky Team partner – even if you’re flying economy.